amirkarimi/amirkarimi.github.io/_posts/2016-10-20-back-to-ubuntu-from-arch.markdown

 ## Update 2017-01-21 ##

 As the VirtualBox bug, which made me go back to Ubuntu, is resolved, I couldn't resist going back to Arch.
-This time I tried *i3* instead of a full fledged DI and I'm very happy so far.
+This time I tried *i3* instead of a full fledged DE and I'm very happy so far.